 BHP's Strategic Plan calls for adding 2,000 affordable units by 2024.
 This activity will allow us to reach that goal by using MTW funds to support affordable housing acquisition and development.
 In 2016, we supplemented the purchase of one building (6 units) of affordable housing and 4.597 acres of land to be used for future development.
 In 2017, we purchased 4.4 units of affordable housing.
 In 2018, BHP used MTW funds to purchase an additional 10.6 units.
-In 2019, we used MTW funds to purchase 5 additional units, for a total of 26 units and land.
+In 2019, we used MTW funds to purchase 5 additional units.
+In 2020, MTW funds purchased an additional 2 units for a total of 28 units and land.
 This activity was approved and implemented in 2015.
-BHP does not anticipate any changes to the activity or its metrics in 2021.
+BHP does not anticipate any changes to the activity or its metrics in 2022.

-Activity 2016-1: Flat tiered rent for Housing Choice work-abled families project based.
+Activity 2016-1: Flat tiered rent for Housing Choice work-abled families

+Changes were made to the original flat tiered rent activity 2014-1 and incorporated into this activity.
+Rents in tiers 2 - 15 were increased by approximately 5% and the flat fee per ineligible family member decreased to \$125.
+The recertification schedule was also updated to divide the work-abled families into two groups: tenant based versus project based.
 The tenant-based work-abled families recertified every even year effective June 1.
 The project-based work-abled families recertified every odd year effective October 1.
 Due to the two groups recertifying every other year, metrics only reflected the group that was recertified in that year.
 This activity was approved and implemented in 2016.